jlevy/og-equity-compensation/README.md

 Does that make reading about these details a waste of time?
 Not at all.
 Important decisions rarely should or can be blindly delegated.
-This Guide *complements but does not replace* the advice you need get from professionals.
+This Guide *complements but does not replace* the advice you get from professionals.
-You make the best decisions when you understand things as well as have the support of professionals.
-Even experienced attorneys and tax experts can say things that are confusing to clients, and it is far easier to work with them when you have deeper understanding yourself.
+Working with the support of a professional is most helpful when you have an understanding of the topic yourself, and know what questions to ask.

 ## Fundamentals of Stock Corporations